Kate Robbins

-Kate Elizabeth Robbins (born 21 August 1958) is an English actress, singer and songwriter.
+Kate Elizabeth Robbins (born 21 August 1958) is an English actress, singer, and songwriter.
 She came to prominence in the early 1980s when she scored a top ten single on the UK Official Charts with "More Than in Love", while she was appearing in the television soap opera Crossroads.
 She went on to become a prolific voice actress, most notably for nine years with the satirical show Spitting Image.

 Early life

-Robbins is the older sister of fellow actress Amy Robbins, sculptor Jane Robbins, and The Sheilas singer Emma Robbins.
+Robbins is the elder sister of fellow actress Amy Robbins, sculptor Jane Robbins, and The Sheilas singer Emma Robbins.
 Her older brother is radio broadcaster and actor Ted Robbins.
-Through her sister Emma she was the sister-in-law of Simon Shelton and through her sister Amy she is the sister-in-law of actor Robert Daws.

-Her father was Mike Robbins, who grew up in Hightown, Wrexham, the son of Ted, who served as the secretary of the Football Association of Wales for more than 35 years.
+Through her sister Emma, she became the sister-in-law of Simon Shelton, and through her sister Amy, the sister-in-law of actor Robert Daws.
+Her father was Mike Robbins, who grew up in Hightown, Wrexham, the son of Ted Robbins, who served as the secretary of the Football Association of Wales for more than 35 years.